0install/docs/docs/details/cli.md

 <tr>
   <td><nobr><code>-o</code></nobr><br/><nobr><code>--offline</code></nobr></td>
   <td>Run in off-line mode, overriding the default setting.
-<br/>In off-line mode, no interfaces are refreshed even if they are out-of-date, and newer versions of programs won&#39;t be downloaded even if the injector already knows about them (e.g. from a previous refresh).</td>
+<br/>In off-line mode, no interfaces are refreshed even if they are out-of-date, and newer versions of programs won't be downloaded even if the injector already knows about them (e.g. from a previous refresh).</td>
 </tr>
 <tr>
   <td><nobr><code>-r</code></nobr><br/><nobr><code>--refresh</code></nobr></td>